amangrg/amangrg.github.io/_posts/2023-05-15-Pinocchio.markdown

 ![A Christ-like figure](/assets/images/pinnochhio_on_cross.png){: width="800" }

 Pinocchio eventually makes the ultimate sacrifice and gives up his life for that of his father.
-What follows is a gut-wrenching scene where Gepetto holds his lifeless body and weeps (along with the viewer).
+What follows is a scene which is the pinnacle of this film - Gepetto holds Pinocchio's lifeless body and weeps.
 By making this sacrifice, Pinocchio has risen to divinity in the narrative.
-In the end, "they" from the question (now meaning the viewers) grow to love Pinocchio unconditionally due to his Christ-like sacrifice.
-This parallelism is only strengthened when he ressurects and reunites with Gepetto.
+In the end, "they" (now meaning the viewers) grow to love Pinocchio unconditionally due to his Christ-like sacrifice.
+And this parallelism is only strengthened when he ressurects and reunites with Gepetto.